cireneirbo/Earth-Observation-System/README.md

 * Fork or Clone repository
 * install dependencies with `npm install`
 * create file `.env` in the root directory
-* inside `.env`, copy-paste the code from '.env-sample' and replace value with your API key from https://api.nasa.gov/
+* inside `.env`, copy-paste the code from `.env-sample` and replace value with your API key from https://api.nasa.gov/
 * run with `npm start`